✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Victoria Falls, and what should I expect regarding water levels?
+When is the absolute best time to visit Victoria Falls for the most dramatic views, and what should I pack for it?

 I'm planning to visit both the Zambian and Zimbabwean sides.
-What's the best way to navigate between them, and are there any visa tips?
+How easy is it to cross the border, and what's the best way to get between the viewpoints?

-Beyond the main viewpoints, are there any 'must-do' activities or less crowded spots you'd recommend?
+Beyond the main viewpoints, are there any 'hidden gems' or less crowded spots to experience the falls?

 How many days do you need in Victoria Falls, Zambia/Zimbabwe/Zambia?